 1 person favorited this theater

-The Regency Theater, built by Plitt Theaters around 1975, had about 800 seats and a curved screen that was at least 60 feet wide.
+The Regency Theater, built by Plitt Theaters and opened July 19, 1972, had about 800 seats and a curved screen that was at least 60 feet wide.

 The auditorium was covered with dark draperies and had two voice-of-the-theater surround speakers, one in each back corner.
 The local Plitt offices were located above the lobby by the projection room.
 Because of its location at the mouth of Parley’s Canyon, inexperienced moviegoers had a difficult and often frustrating time locating the theater.